storesafe/cordova-sqlite-storage/README.md

 Then please post the issue to the [pgsqlite forum](http://groups.google.com/group/pgsqlite).

+## Support priorities

+**High priority:**
+1. Stability is first: immediate resolution or workaround for stability issues (crashing) is the goal.
+2. Correctness: any issue with correctness should result in a new testcase together with the bug fix.

+**Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration is finished for Android & Windows Phone 8.
+Pull requests are very welcome for these kinds of issues.

 # Unit test(s)

 Unit testing is done in `test-www/index.html`.
 To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your iOS Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C, and plugin registered).